SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Step 3: Test the Soil

 Testing the soil is the easiest way to find out if your soil has the nutrients it needs.
-If not, you will know how much nutrients need to be added to make the soil fit for growing your chosen winter vegetation.
+If not, you will know how many nutrients need to be added to make the soil fit for growing your chosen winter vegetation.

 Soil tests usually determine:

-• The soil’s pH level
+- The soil’s pH level

-• Potassium, calcium, phosphorus, sulfur and magnesium levels
+- Potassium, calcium, phosphorus, sulfur and magnesium levels

-• Amount of lead in the soil
+- amount of lead in the soil

 Once the test is done, check if the pH level is normal.
 If not, you will need to add lime to the soil to correct it.
 Since lime needs time to dissolve in the soil, I prefer to add it during fall.